chittiv1113/Oracle/README.md

 ---

-> "Finally, a tool that understands what I'm asking instead of just matching keywords."

-> "The syntax highlighting and clickable file citations in the terminal are game-changing."

-> "I've tried GitHub Copilot search, Sourcegraph, and grep-based tools.
-This is the first one that feels like talking to someone who actually read the codebase."

----

 **[Why I Built This](#why-i-built-this)** · **[How It Works](#how-it-works)** · **[Commands](#commands)** · **[Features](#features)** · **[Installation](#installation)**

 ---

 ## Why I Built This

-I spend half my day reading code I didn't write.
+You spend half the day reading code you didn't write.
 Other people's repositories, legacy systems, unfamiliar frameworks.
-I need to answer questions like:
+You need to answer questions like:

 - "How does authentication work in this app?"
 - "Where is rate limiting implemented?"
 - "What's the flow for processing payments?"

-Traditional tools don't work:
+Traditional tools don't always work:

 - **grep/ripgrep** — Keyword search.
 Can't understand "how does X work?"
 - **GitHub search** — Same problem.
 I don't know what variable names to search for.
 - **IDE symbol search** — Good for "find this function," useless for "explain this subsystem."
 - **Reading files manually** — Too slow.
 Takes hours to build context.
-- **LLMs without RAG** — Hallucinate.
-Make up code that doesn't exist.

 So I built Oracle.
 The missing layer between keyword search and actually understanding a codebase.